Our Dying, Our Death, Our Grief by Vincent Dodd

 As a Registered Nurse, Vincent Dodd has sat with many, many patients on their deathbeds, and comforted families dealing with a range of emotions and hard decisions.
 Over the course of his experiences, he’s developed a unique perspective on death and dying.

-And he is committed to making the process as gentle and painless as possible through the recently published second edition of his intelligent, informative and very readable work, Suffer Less in Death, 2nd Edition (Gatekeeper Press).
+And he is committed to making the process as gentle and painless as possible through the recently published second edition of his intelligent, informative and very readable work, Our Dying, Our Death, Our Grief (Gatekeeper Press).

-In a perfect world, Dodd would aspire to the words of Leonardo da Vinci who said, “As a well-spent day brings happy sleep, so a life well used brings happy death.”
+In a perfect world, Vincent would aspire to the words of Leonardo da Vinci who said, “As a well-spent day brings happy sleep, so a life well used brings happy death.”

 OPEN COMMUNICATION THROUGH THE ENTIRE PROCESS